 Long before any surgery, you will meet with Dr. Saltz for an extensive consultation.
 This meeting will discuss your goals and expectations for augmentation, along with your medical history.
 It’s wise to have done some research on your own prior to your first consultation, looking at before-and-after photos for body types similar to yours.
-Here’s a link to our extensive gallery: Saltz before and after photos.

 Once you decide to have breast augmentation surgery, you’ll have three other decisions to make, which Dr. Saltz will, of course, help you with.
 Those decisions are implant type, implant size and shape, and incision location.

-Types of breast implants
+Types of Breast Implants

 The choice of implants is a personal one, depending on a variety of factors.

 You will also decide on the shape and, of course, the size of your implants.
 Various shapes are available with different projections.
 The two main shape categories are round or teardrop.
-Teardrops are often thought to present a more natural shape and and less prone to rotation once in place.
+Teardrops are often thought to present a more natural shape and are less prone to the rotation once in place.

 Determining the appropriate size is crucial to your satisfaction with your augmentation.
 Dr. Saltz believes the best results are proportional to the patient’s anatomic features.
 We will help you choose the size and projection that fits your goals for your augmentation.

-Like any surgery, recovery time for breast augmentation varies for every patient.
+Like any surgery, the recovery time for breast augmentation varies for every patient.
 Although recovery from the surgery is not difficult, there will be pain and discomfort from two to three days after the procedure.
 Prescription medication will be provided for pain management.
 Breast augmentation patients are usually able to return to work after four or five days.
 After one to two weeks, patients can begin non-impact lower body exercise.
 Impact exercise can be resumed after four weeks, with upper body exercise following at six weeks.